Eachine Turbine QX70 in-depth review

 As I previously mentioned, the RX module is integrated into the flight controller.
 A tiny wire serves as RX antenna.

-Instead of a more generic micro USB port, the FC features a 4pin connector (for fine tune and firmware upgrade), so keep the included dedicated cable in a safe place.
+Instead of a more generic micro USB port, the FC features a 4pin connector (for fine-tune and firmware upgrade), so keep the included dedicated cable in a safe place.
 Buzzer pins are present on the FC but nothing connected.

 Eachine QX70 Review – Camera

-Apparently the QX70 adopts the same 520TVL camera as its “bigger” brother, the FB90.
+Apparently, the QX70 adopts the same 520TVL camera as its “bigger” brother, the FB90.
 The advertised output power of the integrated 48CH 5.8G VTX is 25mW.

-On the rear part there are two rows of status SMD LEDs.
+On the rear part, there are two rows of status SMD LEDs.
 While the bottom row has 8 LEDs and shows the selected channel, the upper row has 6 LEDs and shows the actual transmission band.

-Although the QX70’s camera is one of the smallest VTX camera that I had in my hand (sizes only 14 x 12 x 5 mm), it offers good light handling and nice vivid colors.
+Although the QX70’s camera is one of the smallest VTX cameras that I had in my hand (sizes only 14 x 12 x 5 mm), it offers good light handling and nice vivid colors.
 The FPV range is also quite good for such a small drone.
-I received good signal through two thick brick walls.
+I received a good signal through two thick brick walls.

-Eachine QX70 review – First setup.
+Eachine QX70 Review – First setup.
 Binding with RC

-Following the instructions from the QX70 user manual anyone can easily pair the drone with their remote controller in just few minutes.
+Following the instructions from the QX70 user manual anyone can easily pair the drone with their remote controller in just a few minutes.

-In order to review the failsafe settings and flight modes you need to install CleanFlight utility.
+In order to review the failsafe settings and flight modes, you need to install CleanFlight utility.

 Eachine QX70 Turbine Review – First usage & Test